310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/prologue.md

 Please take care of your health as much as you can.
 It is easy to catch a cold nowadays, you know?

-Mggh?!
+Mggh!?
 W-wha—Anzu-dono?
 Please do not hug me~!
 {% endbubble %}

 {% bubble Mao %}